mayank-raj1/GDSC_Hacks/README.md

     ```
     This will start the front-end application on `http://localhost:3000` by default.

-**Contributing**
+### Contributing 🤝

 We welcome contributions to this project!
-Simply make your own fork, work on it, and make an pull reqest with your pitch for us to review.
+Simply make your own fork, work on it, and make an pull request with your pitch for us to review.